-However, concert halls played her music less as time wore on, and her memory is only truly served in her home country where she is revered as one of the greatest composers to come from the region.
+However, concert halls played her music less as time wore on, and her memory is only truly served in her home country, where she is revered as one of the greatest composers to come from the region.

+While her main focus was on developing concert works for piano, she also created pieces specifically for string quartets.
 Additionally, she boasted an angelic mezzo-soprano voice, allowing her to perform in various opera houses that also performed her composed pieces.

+Carreño toured her home country of Venezuela during her youth but eventually moved to the United States, where her real career began.
 After some time, she was able to play concerts in Germany, Great Britain, France, and Russia, garnering the praise of the global music elite.

 10. Francesca Caccini